Free UAD Plug-ins with Every Apollo Purchase!

 As the development of solid-state technology matured, UREI launched more limiting amplifiers with the patented T4 optical attenuator, but without the space-consuming tube-based circuitry.
 As products like the LA-3A, LA-4, and LA-5 gained popularity, sales of the LA-2A slowed until it was discontinued in 1969.

-Turret boards were added to the LA-2A design, resulting in
+Turret boards were added to the LA-2A design, resulting in cleaner wiring and a lower noise floor than the LA-2.

 It’s hard to imagine people throwing away vintage tube compressors back then, but tubes were old technology and solid state was all the rage.
 That is, until engineers began to miss the slow, unique compression of the LA-2A and prices for used units started to climb.
-This prompted two limited edition reissues — one in the 1970s, and one in the 1980s — and then a full resurrection of the LA-2A in 1999 by Universal Audio.

 The Rebirth of the LA-2A

-When Bill Putnam Jr. refounded Universal Audio in 1999, reissuing the LA-2A once produced by his father was at the forefront of this mind.
-But, it wasn’t an easy task.
 Replicating the crucial T4 optical attenuator for a faithful LA-2A reproduction involved a lengthy study of the original photocell formula — including working with both modern device physicists and the developers of the original 60s-era photocells.

 “The photocell is really hard to get right,” recalls Bill Putnam, Jr. “For our reproduction, we had a challenging time developing that part.
-It required working with the original manufacturer to perfect it, to dial it in to the specifications of the original photocells from the 1960s.
+It required working with the original manufacturer to perfect it, to dial it into the specifications of the original photocells from the 1960s.
 The optical sensor T4 variant we worked to develop is customized for us.
 No one else has it.”

 For manufacturing, Universal Audio located the special equipment originally used to manufacture the T4 back in the '60s, and had to requalify the manufacturer to make sure it could meet UA’s special production needs.